Name-3R1C/SmoothMove/PROJECTIDEA.md

-# Smooth Move - Simplifying Home Transactions
+# Smooth Move Web Application

 ## Project Description

 ### Overview

-Smooth Move is a user-friendly web application designed to streamline the process of buying and selling properties.
-It aims to provide a one-stop platform for users to manage their real estate transactions efficiently.
+Smooth Move is a user-friendly web application designed to streamline the process of renting properties.
+It aims to provide a one-stop platform for users to manage their renting experience efficiently.

 ### Key Features